umbralcalc/stochadex/docs/stochadex_configurations.md

 \end{align}
 $$

-where $W^i_{t+1}$ is a Wiener process for each of the states indexed by $i$.
+where $W^i_{t+1}$ is a sample from a Wiener process for each of the states indexed by $i$.
 Note that we may also allow for correlations between the noises in different dimensions.

 ### Geometric Brownian motion noise